ZeldaClassic/ZeldaClassic-2.53/README.md

 ## Contributing to Zelda Classic

 This version of Zelda Classic was released in 2019 and is essentially in archival form.
-It is highly unlikely to have future releases, although compilation issues and bugfixes are welcome.
+It is highly unlikely to have future releases, although porting to new platforms, compilation issues and bugfixes are welcome.
 In this case please read the CONTRIBUTE file.

 ## License